ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

 2. From left menu, select **VMware**, then **Resources**.
 3. Select your deployed instance.
 4. Collect the AD/DNS IP and remote desktop credentials.
-5. From a jump box or by using SSL VPN, remote desktop to the AD/DNS server.
+5. From a jump server or by using SSL VPN, remote desktop to the AD/DNS server.

 ## Creating DNS records
 {: #openshift-runbook-runbook-dns-records}

 1. Based on the following example, create a table to record your values.
 2. Update the following PowerShell commands with your values.
-3. From the Windows RDP Session, open a PowerShell command window.
+3. From the Windows® RDP Session, open a PowerShell command window.
 4. Run commands to create the DNS artifacts.
    - Reverse Lookup Zones
    - Create DNS A Records, with PTR